ga4gh/vrs/docs/source/terms_and_model.rst

 * `Interbase Coordinates (Chado documentation) <http://gmod.org/wiki/Introduction_to_Chado#Interbase_Coordinates>`__
 * `SequenceOntology: sequence_feature (SO:0000110) <http://www.sequenceontology.org/miso/current_svn/term/SO:0000110>`__ — Any extent of continuous biological sequence.
-* `SequenceOntoloty: region (SO:0000001) <http://www.sequenceontology.org/miso/current_svn/term/SO:0000001>`__ — A sequence_feature with an extent greater than zero.
+* `SequenceOntology: region (SO:0000001) <http://www.sequenceontology.org/miso/current_svn/term/SO:0000001>`__ — A sequence_feature with an extent greater than zero.
 A nucleotide region is composed of bases and a polypeptide region is composed of amino acids.

 .. _SimpleInterval: